A tired dog is a happy dog and most importantly a happy dog owner. Dogs need to get out of the house, kick up their paws and run with friends!

 Dog walking is a fast-growing and entirely unregulated industry.
 Virtually anyone can pick up a leash and pronounce herself/himself a professional dog walker.
 In this absence of quality control, it’s important to make sure the dog walker you choose is qualified to care for your dog.
+Our employees must complete a three month hands on training with Mister Beever.
+Once completed they are shipped off to school at Dog*Biz.

-To be Dog*Tec certified, candidates must:
+To be Dog*Biz certified, candidates must:

 - Pass a hands-on practical exam.
 The exam includes walking multiple dogs on and off leash in challenging situations while demonstrating the ability to maintain voice and leash control, keep the dogs safe, and ensure every dog in their care is having a great time.